How to Develop a HIPAA-Compliant Telemedicine Platform

 Use Appropriate Data Storage

-The data you store and the way you store it can actually enhance or weaken your app security.
-The main principle that applies here – do not store unnecessary or obsolete data that you no longer plan to use.
-Avoid storing data altogether, unless you absolutely have to.
+Your data and how you store it can enhance or weaken your app security.
+The main principle applies here: Do not store unnecessary or obsolete data that you no longer plan to use.
+Avoid storing data altogether unless you have to.

-Developing a habit of deleting old files will free up the storage space and account for better data management.
-The right workflow principles implemented in software on an architecture level can actually minimize unnecessary duplicates that can render your system vulnerable to hacker attacks.
+According to HIPAA guidelines, protected health information (PHI) should be retained for at least six years after the last date of service or encounter.
+Regularly deleting old files will free up the storage space and account for better data management.
+The correct workflow principles implemented in software on an architecture level can minimize unnecessary duplicates that can render your system vulnerable to hacker attacks.

 Use Secure Data Encryption

 Encryption is a cornerstone of medical data protection.
 Even if hackers capture sensitive personal data, they won’t be able to use it because a secure encryption mechanism renders it unreadable.
 The data should be encrypted during transmission, i.e. telemedicine video conferencing and message exchange.
-Also, it is always best to store data encrypted, to reduce the risk of theft.
+Also, it is always best to store data encrypted to reduce the theft risk.
+Major telemedicine companies like Amwell and Doxy.me use end-to-end encryption to protect data during transmission and storage.

-Even though encryption requires additional infrastructure capacities and increased network workload during transmissions, it is totally worth the investments.
+Even though encryption requires additional infrastructure capacities and increased network workload during transmissions, ensuring the security of sensitive health data is worth the investment.

 Admin Access Control

-Set up clear data access policies indicating who and when may view, update, copy or transmit patients’ data.
-Distinct user roles will reduce the number of app users that have access to PHI to a reasonable minimum and help you avoid data breaches.
+Set up clear data access policies indicating who and when may view, update, copy, or transmit patients’ data.
+Distinct user roles will reduce the number of app users with access to PHI to a reasonable minimum and help you avoid data breaches.
 Have an administrator manage and assign user roles.
+For example, in a telemedicine platform, administrators can restrict access to PHI only to healthcare providers, while patients can only view their medical records.

 User Authorization

-Eliminate the possibilities for unauthorized access by setting up sophisticated user authentication routines.
-Have users confirm their identity by SMS, and use complex passwords.
+Set up sophisticated user authentication routines to eliminate the possibility of unauthorized access.
+Have users confirm their identity by SMS and use complex passwords.
 You may also implement biometric authentication solutions recognizing the user’s voice, face, or fingerprint.

 Authorization Monitoring

 A log file containing instances of every successful or failed authorization attempt can help you detect suspicious activity in patients’ accounts.
-Blocking an account after several failed login attempts and having users confirm their identity may not appear particularly user-friendly, but will protect user accounts from hijacking.
+Blocking an account after several failed login attempts and having users confirm their identity may not appear user-friendly but will protect user accounts from hijacking.

 Data Backup

-Yes, you still have to backup some of the patients’ sensitive data, although it may contradict the Proper Storage principle.
+Yes, you still have to back up some patients’ sensitive data, although it may contradict the Proper Storage principle.
 Have a security policy in place, indicating which of the patients’ information you may safely back up.
 Note that it is only safe to have duplicates of the least vulnerable data.
+According to HIPAA guidelines, backups of PHI should be encrypted and stored securely, with access limited to authorized personnel only.

-Forgetting to log off may actually open hackers a doorway into the user’s account.
+Forgetting to log off may allow hackers to access the user’s account.
 Have your telemedicine software log off automatically after some time of inactivity.
-For example, if a user remains idle for two minutes, the software automatically logs off.
+For example, if a user remains idle for two minutes, the software automatically logs off, following best practices for securing healthcare applications.

 Secure Documentation Management

-Implementing a secure documentation management system will not only facilitate your document flow, but also help you manage user roles and protect patients’ PHI from breaches and hijacks.
+A secure documentation management system will facilitate your document flow, help you manage user roles, and protect patients’ PHI from breaches and hijacks.
+It should include access controls, audit trails, and encryption to ensure the confidentiality and integrity of sensitive medical records.

 Having someone take individual responsibility for meeting HIPAA standards will maximize the efficiency of your security efforts.
-This is also one of the requirements of the HIPAA law and will help you ensure compliance.
+This is also a requirement of the federal HIPAA law and will help you ensure compliance.
+The designated HIPAA compliance officer should develop and implement policies and procedures to safeguard PHI and oversee regular risk assessments and employee training.

 Personnel Training

-Offer personnel training options for healthcare entities that will be using your telemedicine platform.
-Educate their staff about the principles of secure data sharing, tips on how to avoid accidental disclosure, etc.
+Offer personnel training options for healthcare entities using your telemedicine platform.
+Educate their staff about the principles of secure data sharing, tips on how to avoid accidental disclosure, and best practices for handling PHI.
+Regular training is crucial for maintaining HIPAA compliance and preventing data breaches.

 Regular Self-Audits

-Running regular self-inspections will help you identify weak spots in your security protection before it’s too late, and help you prepare for HIPAA audits.
-As surveys have revealed, the most difficult parts of preparing for audits are:
+Running regular self-inspections will help you identify weak spots in your security protection before it’s too late and help you prepare for HIPAA audits.
+As surveys have revealed, the most difficult parts of preparing for audits are understanding the HIPAA requirements and ensuring the technology’s compliance.
+Learning from the industry’s best practices and staying at the forefront of all changes in healthcare security legislation is crucial to a successful HIPAA compliance program.

-At Empeek we have acquired hands-on experience in putting the HIPAA Privacy and Security rules into action.
-By creating HIPAA compliant wireless medical monitoring system for our customers, we secure patients’ data and eliminate the risk of violation.
+By creating a HIPAA-compliant wireless medical monitoring system for our customers, we secure patients’ data and eliminate the risk of violation.

-Another project of ours involved integrating EHR and telehealth when helping a US hospital reach more patients by replacing their legacy software with an end-to-end modern digital platform.
-The legacy system was desktop-based and we had to upgrade the UI, user authentication and workflow.
-We also automated some of the routine processes, such as billing, appointment scheduling, as well as the HIPAA-compliance activities.
+Another project involved integrating EHR and telehealth when helping a US hospital reach more patients by replacing their legacy software with an end-to-end modern digital platform.
+The legacy system was desktop-based, and we had to upgrade the UI, user authentication, and workflow.
+We also automated routine processes like billing, appointment scheduling, and HIPAA-compliance activities.

 Conclusion

-At Empeek we know all it takes to develop a HIPAA compliant telemedicine software, and we are ready to guide you through all the intricacies of safeguarding patients’ sensitive data and offering a HIPAA-compliant telemedicine software development solution.
-Schedule a talk with our development experts right now and we will help you bring your telehealth app idea to life.
+At Empeek, we know what it takes to develop HIPAA-compliant platforms.
+We are ready to guide you through the intricacies of safeguarding patients’ sensitive data and offering a HIPAA-compliant telemedicine software development solution.
+Schedule a talk with our development experts right now, and we will help you bring your telehealth app idea to life.

 FAQs